Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 Moreover, it says nothing about the environment or steps to reproduce.
 As a result, developers would have no idea how to start investigating the issue.

-A bug-reporting system helps you collect software bugs from your users.
-It lets you track issues effectively and keep the product functioning at a high level for everyone.
+A bug-reporting system helps you collect software bugs from your users so you can track issues effectively and keep the product running.

-We have handpicked the 7 best modern bug-tracking software on the market and analyzed their pros, cons, and pricing, so you don't have to.
+We've handpicked the 8 best modern bug-tracking tools on the market and analyzed their pros, cons, and pricing so you don't have to.

 1. Featurebase